Golden Teacher Spores

 Strain Origin: Unknown

 Cap: 50+ mm in diameter, convex to broadly convex to plane at maturity.
-Reddish cinnamon brown maturing to golden brown to light yellow.
-Surface dry with pronounced and persistent remnants of universal veil on cap (spots).
-Flesh white soon bruising bluish green.
+Reddish cinnamon brown maturing to golden brown to light yellow because the surface is dry with pronounced and persistent remnants of universal veil on cap (spots) and the flesh is white soon bruising bluish green.

 Stem: 125+ mm in length, yellowish.
 Flesh bruising bluish green where injured.
 Persistent membranous annulus (ring) from partial veil that becomes dusted with purple brown spores at maturity.